Ryan018/Deep-Learning-Final-Project/README.md

 # Problem statement
 - what are you trying to solve/do

-We are trying to see if we can train a model to predict if a Reddit post will be successful (ie. have a large karma score).
+We are trying to see if we can train a model to predict if a Reddit post will be successful where success is measured as having a karma score greater than 100.

 # Related work
 - what papers/ideas inspired you, what datasets did you use, etc